 When determining whether sexual misconduct occurred, schools are required to apply a standard of proof that unfairly penalizes the accused.

-• The purpose of a college administrative proceeding is to establish whether a violation of the school’s policies and procedures occurred—not to determine civil or criminal liability.
-Colleges cannot send students to jail, nor can they find them guilty of a crime or other violation of the law.
+- The purpose of a college administrative proceeding is to establish whether a violation of the school’s policies and procedures occurred—not to determine civil or criminal liability.
+Colleges cannot send students to jail, nor can they find them guilty of a crime or any other violation of the law.

 The fact that survivors on college campuses are speaking out about their experiences of sexual assault on campus signals a war on men in today’s society.

-• Groups who claim that American colleges are engaging in a so-called “war on men” must be blind to the crisis of sexual assault on college campuses today.
-The small minority of students who report their assaults often experience further mistreatment by their colleges.
+- Sexual assault is a pervasive problem on college campuses today, for both men and women, and it must be addressed.
+Unfortunately, the small minority of students who report their assaults often experience further mistreatment by their colleges.
 Many college officials are dismissive of the survivors’ claims.
 Some officials even ignore ongoing harm the survivors are experiencing.

-• The data on sexual assault among students show just how prevalent the problem is.
-In a 2009 study, 19 percent of undergraduate women reported that they had been sexually assaulted, or had experienced an attempted sexual assault, while they were students.7 Another study found that nearly 14 percent of undergraduate women had been sexually assaulted at least once during their time in college.8
+- The data on sexual assault among students show just how prevalent the problem is.
+In a 2009 study, 19 percent of undergraduate women reported that they had been sexually assaulted, or had experienced an attempted sexual assault, while they were students.7 Another study found that nearly 14 percent of undergraduate women had been sexually assaulted at least once during their time in college.

-• The myth also ignores growing research revealing high rates of male survivors of assault or attempted assault.
-One study conducted at the University of Missouri found that 43 percent of all high school boys and young college men report having unwanted sexual experiences.9 The Centers for Disease Control and Prevention found that one in seven men have experienced severe violence at the hands of an intimate partner, and one in 71 men have been raped.10
+- This myth also ignores growing research revealing high rates of male survivors of assault or attempted assault.
+One study conducted at the University of Missouri found that 43 percent of all high school boys and young college men report having unwanted sexual experiences.
+The Centers for Disease Control and Prevention found that one in seven men have experienced severe violence at the hands of an intimate partner, and one in 71 men have been raped.

-• Examples abound of reported sexual violence that schools failed to properly respond to:
+- Examples abound of reported sexual violence to which schools failed to properly respond:

-o A University of Southern California student said she reported a rape to her university — and played authorities a recording of her rapist admitting to the assault — but the school nonetheless dismissed her case, citing a “lack of evidence.”12
+- A University of Southern California student said she reported a rape to her university—and played authorities a recording of her rapist admitting to the assault—but the school nonetheless dismissed her case, citing a “lack of evidence.”

-o When an Amherst College student told her school’s sexual assault counselor about her sexual assault, she reported that the counselor advised her to “forgive and forget” instead of filing a report.13
+- When an Amherst College student told her school’s sexual assault counselor about her sexual assault, she reported that the counselor advised her to “forgive and forget” instead of filing a report.

 Sanctions resulting from college administrative proceedings have only served to ruin men’s careers.